 Having a residential property is one thing, finding the right tenants is another altogether.
-As a landlord, you must have given a thought to how to choose the best tenant for your rental property.
+As a landlord, you must have given a thought to how to choose the right tenants for your rental property.

 How to choose the best tenant for your rental

-Here are some of the best tips to help choose the best tenants for your rental property:
+Here are some of the best tips for finding the best possible tenants for your rental property:

 Any landlord should be concerned with a potential tenant’s ability to pay the rental amount.
 In this regard, you may want to check the credit history of all potential tenants.
 You will need their personal and employment details in order to do this, along with their written permission.
 The good thing is that the letting of the property is at your discretion and not the tenants.
 If a tenant is unwilling to share their credit history, this could be a sign that they have something to hide.